 Please see the calendar for details about upcoming events.

-Cathy Weis first began hosting performances at WeisAcres, her home studio, in 2003 when she started The Salon Series, a performance-based series in which she and other artists presented their work to small, invited audiences.
-After a decade of these intimate performances, Weis began to envision a program with a larger scope, a broader audience and a more diverse roster of events.
+In 2003, Weis first began hosting performances at her studio, WeisAcres, when she started The Salon Series, a performance-based series in which she presented work to small, invited audiences.
+Over the course of its 10-year run, Weis began to envision a program with a larger scope, a broader audience and a more diverse roster of artists.

-For a full listing of past events, please click here.
+For a full listing of past and upcoming events, please click here.

 Sundays on Broadway 2018 is made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew Cuomo and administered by Lower Manhattan Cultural Council.